winitzki/scall/tutorial/dhall_first_principles.md

 # Functional programming from first principles

-We will derive a functional programming language similar to Dhall by following certain principles of language design motivated by mathematical experience.
+We will logically derive a functional programming language similar to Dhall by following certain principles of language design motivated by mathematical experience.

-## The principles of functional programming
+## Some principles of functional programming

 - A program is a (large) expression built up by combining smaller expressions.
-Any changeable part of a program is an expression.
-- Any expression can be replaced by another expression.
+- Any changeable part of a program can be replaced by another expression, giving us another valid program.
-- In particular, any expression can be replaced by a named constant assigned separately to the same expression.
-- That named constant can be also made into a parameter of a function.
+- In particular, any expression can be replaced by a named constant or by a parameter of a function.
 - Every expression has a certain type.
 Expressions with mismatched types are rejected.
-- Every expression may be replaced by another expression that evaluates to the same result.
-The program's result will not change.

 Let us see where these principles lead.